These Are the Counties In the Blacksburg-Christiansburg, VA Metro Area Where COVID-19 Is Growing the Slowest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between different neighborhoods and a large population may be particularly at-risk.

 Case growth in the Blacksburg metro area varies at the county level.
-In Montgomery County, for example, there were an average of 39.2 new cases per day per 100,000 residents in the past week -- the most of any county in Blacksburg and more than the case growth rate in Pulaski County.
+In Radford city, for example, there were an average of 58.5 new cases per day per 100,000 residents in the past week -- the most of any county in Blacksburg and more than the case growth rate in Pulaski County.

 The pandemic has led to the closure of thousands of consumer-facing businesses around the country.
 These changes have led to widespread job loss and record unemployment.
 These changes have led to widespread job loss and record unemployment.
 In Pulaski County, unemployment peaked at 16.8% in April 2020.
 As of June 2021, the county's unemployment rate was 4.8%.